This programme is currently under development and may be subject to change

 2. Submit an application

-The proposal is important as it will allow the department to assess your aptitude for doctoral-level research, to allocate supervision appropriately, and to ensure we are fully able to support the study you propose.
-Although you are required formally to submit the proposal with your application for doctoral study, it is a document you may wish to develop in discussion with a member of staff in the Department of Social Work.
+The proposal is important as it will allow the Department to assess your aptitude for doctoral-level research, to allocate supervision appropriately, and to ensure we are fully able to support the study you propose.
+Although you are required formally to submit the proposal with your application for doctoral study, it is a document you should develop in discussion with a member of staff in the Department of Law and Criminology before you submit this formally.

-The proposal should be approximately 2,000 words in length (excluding the bibliography) and include the following sections:
+The proposal should be approximately 2,000 words in length (excluding the reference list) and include the following sections:

 At this stage, a working title that summarises the proposed focus is more than adequate.